Chapters

 Consider that developers already have to deal with multiple tools, languages, and frameworks to do the basics of their jobs.
 What happens when a new tool or a new requirement is added that they have to incorporate into their daily jobs?
 The answer is that productivity takes a hit.

-By putting things into the existing tool stack or finding ways to integrate into that stack, it saves developers time and stress, allowing them to at the least maintain their productivity.
-And, depending on what’s being added, it could be a benefit to them!
+By putting things into the existing tool stack or integrating them into that stack, it saves developers time and stress, allowing them to at least maintain their productivity.
+And, depending on what’s being added, it could be a benefit to them.

 Decouple From Other Developer Workstreams

-Before any release is pushed to production, developers have to go through a set of verifications and tests to ensure that dependencies are met, no regressions happen, and much more.
-This is to be expected, because organizations want to push highly-performant code to production and ensure that end users don’t take a hit.
+Before any release is pushed to production, developers must go through a set of verifications and tests to ensure that dependencies are met, no regressions occur, and more.
+This is to be expected, because organizations want to push highly performant code to production and ensure end users don’t take a hit.

 Focus On Developer Experience

 Ultimately, it comes down to making the developer’s life easier.
-This can be through clever tooling or performance measures, and it can also be through finding ways to reduce their load or the stress that they’re under.
+This can be through clever tooling or performance measures, or by finding ways to reduce their load or the stress they’re under.
 Without getting into the psychology of it all, the basic premise is that a happier developer is a more productive developer.

-In solving for developer experience, the aforementioned options to improve productivity are two questions that organizations should consider asking as a starting point.
+In improving developer experience, the aforementioned options to improve productivity are two questions organizations should consider asking as a starting point.
 Does what is being added create value without requiring more effort?

 How Harness Measures Developer Productivity